 The helminth therapy

-Helminth therapy consists of using small parasitic worms, called helminths, to treat autoimmune diseases, asthma, severe allergies, food intolerance and many inflammatory diseases.
+Helminth therapy consists of using small parasitic worms, called helminths, to treat autoimmune diseases, asthma, allergies, food intolerance, eczema, atherosclerosis, type 2 diabetes and many inflammatory diseases.

 The starting point is that autoimmune diseases are mostly found in industrialized countries where parasitic worms have been eradicated.
 The idea is that these worms have co-evolved to modulate our immune system to avoid being rejected by our body.